conceptic-design/wp-base-coat/cdesign-base-coat/README.txt

 This plugin is used to adjust common settings and setup practices on a new WP installation.
 Options changed do not revert automatically so use with caution.

+1. Removes month/year media folders, generator tags and xmlrpc
-1. Disable avatars and comments site-wide
+1. Disables comments, avatars and emojis across the website to save overhead
-1. Disable xmlrpc for security purposes
-1. Set media to store in single directory and NOT use Year/Month folders
+1. Hooks in place both back/frontend functionality and adding custom CSS/JS
+1. Set the default editor view to HTML

 == Installation ==